H&B | WEALTH SYMPOSIUM 2020

 KEY CHALLENGES AND OPPORTUNITIES FOR THE NEXT DECADE

 As investors, we are often reminded of the dangers of the belief that ‘this time it’s different’.
 Going beyond market valuations, are there other lessons we can learn from history, from global pandemics to trade wars, that could help us navigate the period ahead of us?
+Is the US at risk of losing its technological edge, and global economic leadership, over the next several years?
 This session will give us the opportunity to take a step back and assess where markets stand relative to history, and share views on what are the key risks to mitigate, and potential drivers of return, that are set to have the greatest impact on portfolio construction over the next decade.

 ANTHONY DOYLE, Cross Asset Specialist, Fidelity International